-Based solely on a review of the copies of reports furnished to Limited Brands and written representations of the Company's officers and directors that no other reports were required, we believe that during fiscal 2004 our officers, directors and greater than ten percent beneficial owners complied with these filing requirements with the exception that Mr. Shackelford was late in filing one Form 4 reporting one transaction.
+Based solely on a review of the copies of reports furnished to Limited Brands and written representations of the Company's officers and directors that no other reports were required, we believe that during fiscal 2005 our officers, directors and greater than ten percent beneficial owners complied with these filing requirements with the exception that Messrs.
+Margolis and Redgrave and Mark A. Giresi and Sandra L. West each were late in filing one Form 4 reporting one transaction.